Understanding pregnancy research needs and priorities in the UK

 - Pregnancy-related care costs the NHS £5.8 billion per year.
 This means that for every £1 spent on pregnancy care in the NHS, less than 1p is spent on pregnancy research, significantly less than other conditions.

-- Litigation costs related to pregnancy are around 50 times current pregnancy research spend, estimated at £2.5bn in 2018/19.
+- Litigation claims related to pregnancy are around 50 times current pregnancy research spend, estimated at £2.5bn in 2018/19.

 - Funding decisions also need to take into account wider considerations, such as research capacity, the costs and consequences of different pregnancy issues and the feasibility of conducting research to address these issues.